pagkly/Zed/Investopedia4/Micromanager.md

 -   Never being satisfied with the deliverables
 -   Focusing on details that are not important

-From the list provided above, it is easy to understand that a micromanager struggles with meeting deadlines since work has to be redone repeatedly, and valuable time is spent poring over inconsequential details.
+From the list provided above, it is easy to understand that a [[Micromanager|micromanager]] struggles with meeting deadlines since work has to be redone repeatedly, and valuable time is spent poring over inconsequential details.
 Team members eventually become frustrated and resentful as their work is undermined at every stage and they have no autonomy over how to run an assigned project.
 Because team members' skills and development on the job are stunted, the micromanaging style of [[leadership]](https://www.investopedia.com/terms/l/leadership.asp) is ineffective.

-## Ways to Reform a Micromanager
+## Ways to Reform a [[Micromanager]]

-A micromanager who has identified himself or herself as such can take a number of steps to break this habit:
+A [[Micromanager|micromanager]] who has identified himself or herself as such can take a number of steps to break this habit:

 -   Set a couple of metrics that define success for any given project.
 Ignore every other detail that is not defined.
 -   Delegate “what” needs to be done and leave out the “how.”